not-dalia/qudwa/_mentors/english/lama_alzamil.md

 lang: en
 categories: en
 name: Lama Alzamil
-jobtitle: Teaching Assistant-PhD student
+jobtitle: Teaching Assistant
-workplace: King Saud University - Cambridge University
+workplace: King Saud University
 shortbio: >-
-  Lama has a Clinical Laboratory Sciences degree and in her PhD she works on the development of an experimental 3D model of the cervix to help scientists understand cervical cancer.
+  Obtained a Clinical Laboratory Sciences degree and now I work on the development of an experimental 3D model of the cervix to help scientists understand cervical cancer.
 longbio: >-